Youmiel/Coordinate-Datapack/README.md

 Alternative solution of MCDR's Here and Where plugin.

+Developed in Minecraft 1.18.2, should be able to work in Minecraft 1.13.2 to latest version.

 ## Commands

 - `/trigger _coMenu`: displays a user interface menu in the chat